Thamizhini-K-R/Customer-Satisfaction-Prediction/README.md

 Gross Margin

+Profit

 Quantity Sold

-Profit
+Note: The dataset does not contain a direct 'Customer Satisfaction' field.
+Satisfaction is inferred using indirect metrics such as repeat sales trends, profit margins, and product/category performance.

 Dashboard Features
-Overall Sales, Profit, and Gross Margin KPIs
+KPI Cards for Sales, Profit, Gross Margin

-Category-wise and Sub-category-wise Sales breakdown
+Visuals for:

-City-wise performance comparison
+City-wise performance

+Category-wise sales and profit

-Monthly trend analysis of sales and profit
+Monthly trend analysis

-Interactive slicers for category and city filtering
+High margin vs low margin product performance

+Slicers for filtering by city and category

 Tools Used
-Power BI (for visualization and dashboard creation)
+Power BI (for visualization)

-Microsoft Excel (for initial data cleanup and formatting)
+Excel/Power Query (for data preparation)

-Insights Generated
+Insights Extracted
-Top-performing product categories and subcategories

-Cities contributing the most to total profit

-Monthly growth trends in sales and margins

-Gross Margin hotspots to focus on profitability
+Cities with higher profit margins often indicate better customer retention.

+Certain product sub-categories drive most of the sales and satisfaction.

+Seasonal patterns impact satisfaction through fluctuating sales and quantity sold.

 How to Use
-Open Power BI Desktop.

-Load the dataset from the CSV file.
+Load the CSV file into Power BI.

-Use the Power Query Editor to clean and format data as needed.

-Create visualizations using charts, slicers, and KPIs.

-Arrange visuals on the report page for easy navigation and analysis.
+Clean and preprocess data using Power Query Editor.

+Create visuals based on selected fields.

+Use interactive filters to explore insights.

-Publish to Power BI Service if sharing is needed.
+Share the dashboard through Power BI Service if needed.

-Author
-Thamizhini K R
-B.Tech AI & Data Science, Sri Krishna College of Technology